Articles / Exceptions Are Not Edge Cases

 • The delivery window changes.

-• The request comes from a different email than normal.
+• The request comes from a different email than usual.

-• The team has to chase one missing detail.
+• The team has to chase one missing detail before anything can move.

 A real example

-A business automates onboarding.
-Payment comes in, welcome email goes out, the folder is created, and kickoff times are offered.
-It looks great.
+Say a business automates onboarding.
+Payment comes in, the welcome email goes out, the folder gets created, and kickoff times are offered.
+On paper, it looks great.

-Then the client says, "We need to add a second contact" or "We have a PO process" or "Our legal team needs to review this."
-Now the workflow has a branch.
-If you did not plan for that branch, the automation stalls, people panic, and the team goes back to manual work.
+Then the client says, "We need to add a second contact," or "We have a PO process," or "Our legal team needs to review this first."
+Now the workflow branches.

 The simple fix

-Before you build anything, do this short exercise.
+Before you build anything, do one short exercise.

 • "We accept rush jobs only if we have 48 hours."